sshaw/file_groups/README.md

 # File Groups

-File extensions and MIME types, grouped by application and type.
+File extensions and media types, grouped by application and type.
 Useful when you need to process or restrict processing to certain types of files.

 The groups are defined in `file_groups.json`.